reissbaker/con2/NOTES.md

 Con actually, but built in.
 And .jcon files can be imported and type-checked, and the subset will be enforced.
 Okay: Jcon is the language subset; then you can convert to JSON, or convert from JSON via structural-like.

+TODO: add column numbers to the IR AST, so you can convert to Babel's AST and generate accurate source maps.

+TODO: you can infer the s-calculus types for functions.